aquasecurity/aws-marketplace-eks-byol/README.md

   ### Deployment instructions
   For testing purposes, the Helm chart installation provides a starter environment that includes a database container for Postgres.
 It utilizes a persistent volume in order to store the data.
 However, this architecture is not scalable or resilient enough for production workloads.

-  >Note: For EKS clusters with Kubernetes version below 1.11 please refer to [storage class creation](#3-extend-eks-with-an-ebs-supported-storageclass)
+  >Note: For EKS clusters with Kubernetes version below 1.11 please refer to [storage class creation](#2-extend-eks-with-an-ebs-supported-storageclass)

   #### 1. Access the EKS cluster
-  Work on an existing EKS cluster or [spin one up](#4-create-an-EKS-cluster).
+  Work on an existing EKS cluster or [spin up a new one](#3-create-an-EKS-cluster).
   Get the kubeconfig file
   ```shell
   eksctl utils write-kubeconfig --cluster=<name> [--kubeconfig=<path>][--set-kubeconfig-context=<bool>]